 Getting a job is often a matter of who you know and what you are capable of, so remember to emphasize the positive sides!
 Be true to your self and emphasize your strengths and possibilities as an introvert.
 This way you don’t have to hide your introverted personality and you may be able to turn your introverted personality into a valuable asset if you haven’t already done so.

 Update your CV / Resume

 When you begin searching for a new opportunity in the job market, you should always make sure your resume is ready and up to date when you need it.
 There are some very basic pieces of information that you should include in your resume like your name, contact details, skills, and past experiences.
 There are a lot of recommendations on what you should or shouldn’t mention in your cv.
-One way to look at it is that, there might not never be that one size fits for all resume.
-It might be a good idea to tailor your resume for each particular position you are applying to and make sure this way that the presented information is relavant.
+One way to look at it is that there might not never be that one size fits for all resume.
+It might be a good idea to tailor your resume for each particular position you are applying to and make sure this way that the presented information is relevant.

 What you should mention in your resume depends a lot on what kind of background and working experience you have and also a lot on what kind of position you are applying to.
 Seek help from professionals if you need to when drafting your resume.
 A good looking and informative resume might be very important when you are applying to an open position.
 Especially if you don’t know anyone from that particular company or organization beforehand.
-Resume Coach is an online service, that helps you easily draft and build a neat resume for yourself.

 Prepare well for the interview